 Not surprisingly, one of the most obvious signs you have a cavity is experiencing pain when you’re eating a meal.

 As your tooth’s outer layer begins to erode, it’s easier for a bit of food or liquid to touch a part of your tooth never meant for exposure, triggering pain.
 Be sure you schedule a professional dental examination as this is the only way to make certain a cavity is to blame.

 Getting cavities is easy enough if you neglect routine oral hygiene, such as brushing and flossing your teeth regularly.
 Yet developing tooth decay becomes even easier if you’re straightening your teeth with metal or ceramic braces.

 The brackets and wires that straighten your smile will also make it difficult to properly clean your teeth and gums, which can lead to cavities.

 Instead of running the risk of tooth decay, you can opt for a better choice to achieve that beautiful smile you’ve dreamed of—Invisalign clear aligners.
 Not only are Invisalign aligners nearly impossible to see, but they are also removable for cleaning your teeth and eating meals.

-To straighten your teeth without risking a mouth full of fillings, schedule your free, no-obligation Smile Evaluation at a MiSmile provider near you today!
+To straighten your teeth without risking a mouth full of fillings, schedule your free, no-obligation consultation at a MiSmile provider near you today!

 Phone lines open 9am to 5.30pm Monday to Friday